-Senior Quantitative Social Scientists - Wellcome Connecting Science & Kavli Centre for Ethics, Science, and the Public
+Senior Quantitative Social Scientist - Wellcome Connecting Science & Kavli Centre for Ethics, Science, and the Public

 Assist.
 Prof. of Sociology - Dept. of Sociology, Vrije Universiteit Brussel

 Senior Research Associate - HIVA, Katholieke Universiteit Leuven

 MIrreM adresses the challenge of insufficent knowledge about irregular migration and regularisation in Europe by actively involving relevant stakeholders in every stage of this project – as co-creators of its results and as stakeholders to its mission.
 In a rigorous comparative and multi-level study, we will assess the policies, data needs and estimates that define migrant irregularity in 11 EU member states, the UK, Canada, the USA and five transit countries.
 Using several coordinated pilots we will develop new and innovative methods for measuring irregular migration and ‘regularisation scenarios’, and we will explore if and how these instruments can be transferred or scaled up to other socio-economic or institutional conditions.
 Based on these insights, we will develop two public databases: a) a database with estimates on irregular migrant stocks and b) a database on irregular migration flows, that will also include data on regularisations.
 Together with the expert groups, we will synthesize our findings into a Handbook on data on irregular migration and a Handbook on regularisation that will support evidenced-based and targeted policymaking concerning irregular migration.
 Finally, we will develop training resources for policymakers, practitioners, journalists and early-career researchers.